psi4/psi4/doc/sphinxman/source/optking.rst

 optking.
 The optking program takes as input nuclear gradients and, optionally, nuclear second derivatives |w---w| both in Cartesian coordinates.
-The default minimization algorithm employs an empirical model Hessian, redundant internal coordinates, a RFO step, and the BFGS Hessian update.
+The default minimization algorithm employs an empirical model Hessian, redundant internal coordinates, an RFO step, and the BFGS Hessian update.

 The principal literature references include the introduction of redundant internal coordinates by Peng et al. [Peng:1996:49]_.